Mexico City 2017: Sherif Osman vs. Paschalis KouloumoglouEgyptian set to win third successive world Para powerlifting title 20 Nov 2017

-With Ali Jawad's withdrawal from the Mexico City 2017 World Championships due to medical reasons, Sherif Osman has no opponent in the men’s up to 59kg strong enough to prevent him from winning a hat-trick of world titles in three weeks.
+With Ali Jawad's move down to the up to 54kg category, Sherif Osman has no opponent in the men’s up to 59kg strong enough to prevent him from winning a hat-trick of world titles.

 The Egyptian has maintained a clear dominance in the international powerlifting scene over the years, winning three Paralympic gold medals and two World Championships titles, and has never lost at a major competition.